-Set on the eastern shore of the Cayuga Lake in upstate New York, the project is envisioned as a year-round event space accommodating weddings for up to 250 guests.
-The primary design intent is to create a strong connection to the lake and frame its picturesque views.
-It is purposefully designed to not disturb the existing historic sites in the village and neighboring residences, but to maintain a seamless integration with the surrounding landscape while providing protection from inclement weather.
+Set on the eastern shore of Cayuga Lake, the primary design intent of the project is to create a strong connection to the lake and frame its picturesque views.
+The building is designed to minimize its impact on the site, maintaining a seamless integration with the surrounding landscape.

-The sequence of experiences takes visitors on a meandering drive through the woodlands as they approach the building’s eastern wall that appears like a ruin in the landscape.
-As guests pass through the entry portal, the hall slopes down toward the foyer and is washed with natural light by a skylight that follows the length of the space.
+The pedestrian experience takes visitors on a meandering drive through the woodlands as they approach the building’s eastern wall that appears like a ruin in the landscape.
+As guests pass through the entry portal, the passage slopes down toward the foyer, washed with natural light by a skylight that extends the full length of the space.
 Upon arrival at the foyer, a sequence of concrete walls initially frames views of the lake.
 The foyer opens up to a wide gallery running the length of the building unveiling the breadth of the view and the horizon beyond.

 Aurora, New York